odoo/owl/doc/component.md

   always return true.
 This is an optimization, similar to React's `shouldComponentUpdate`.
 Most of the time, this should not be used, but it can be useful if we are handling large number of components.

-- **`updateEnv(nextEnv)`**: update the environment of a component and all its children.
-This forces a complete rerender.
-For example, this could be useful if we have a `isMobile` key in the environment, to decide if we want a mobile interface or a destkop one.

 - **`destroy()`**.
 As its name suggests, this method will remove the component, and perform all necessary cleanup, such as unmounting the component, its children, removing the parent/children relationship.
 This method should almost never be